Week 6: Emptiness of Emptiness

 These are the widely known [twenty emptinesses].

-This is another linked between the Madhyamakavatara and the Heart Sutra.
+This is another link between the Madhyamakavatara and the Heart Sutra.
 The Prajñaparamita Sutras are very interesting, because there are many versions of remarkably different lengths, ranging from 100,000 lines to 300 lines (see Wikipedia page on ➜Prajñaparamita)

 - Shatasahasrika Prajñaparamita Sutra: 100,000 lines